Capturing Classic Authorial Style in Long-Form Story Generation with GRPO Fine-Tuning: Dataset Preparation

 \section{Dataset Preparation}

 This section describes the data construction pipeline for training a story-writing agent with GRPO.
 We build two datasets: (i) a mixed-task SFT set that teaches general story completion and style imitation, and (ii) a GRPO set that applies reward-driven optimisation for style control.
-We focus on four target books as style references:
+We focus on four target books as style references: \begin{itemize} \item Mark Twain, \textit{Adventures of Huckleberry Finn} \item Charles Dickens, \textit{A Tale of Two Cities} \item Jane Austen, \textit{Pride and Prejudice} \item Thomas Hardy, \textit{Tess of the d'Urbervilles: A Pure Woman} \end{itemize}